-- 3 ALSO FIND:
+- ALSO FIND:

-- 1) where on the pack to start taking pills,
+- where on the pack to start taking pills,

-- 2) in what order to take the pills,
+in what order to take the pills.

-- 3) check picture of pill pack and additional instructions for using this package below.

 - 4. BE SURE YOU HAVE READY AT ALL TIMES:

-ANOTHER KIND OF BIRTH CONTROL (such as condoms or spermicides) to use as a back-up method in case you miss pills.
-AN EXTRA, FULL PILL PACK.
+ANOTHER KIND OF BIRTH CONTROL (such as condoms or spermicide) to use as a back-up method in case

+AN EXTRA.
+FULL PILL PACK.